electronut/ElectronutLabs-hackaBLE/README.md

 ![hackaBLE](hackaBLE1.jpg)

 **hackaBLE** is a tiny (~ 18 mmx 28 mm) Nordic nRF52832 based BLE development board you can embed in your BLE projects.
-It's designed in such that you can use it three ways:
+It's designed such that you can use it three ways:

 - On a breadboard
 - On a custom PCB, hand-soldered easily using the castellated 2.54 mm pitch headers